 As attacks come randomly in free sparring, can pre-arranged sequences be useful?
-While this is a sensible and logical question, it shows that the many kungfu practitioners, including some masters, who ask this question, have no experience of systematic combat training.
-In principle, it is similar to asking since traffic flow on real roads is never pre-arranged, or opponents in a football match can play in countless different ways, is it useful to practice driving using predetermined tasks (like turning right and going uphill) or practicing pre-arranged attacking and defending formations in football.
+It is similar to asking since traffic flow on real roads is never pre-arranged, or opponents in a football match can play in countless different ways, is it useful to practice driving using predetermined tasks (like turning right and going uphill) or practicing pre-arranged attacking and defending formations in football.

-The answer in all these three cases, of course, is not only that such training is useful, it is necessary if one wishes to be proficient in driving, playing football or kungfu sparring.
+Not only it is useful, it is necessary if one wishes to be proficient in driving, playing football or kungfu sparring.
 A failure to understand this philosophy is one major cause of the pathetic low level of kungfu sparring today.
-It is now an open secret that not only kungfu students but also instructors and even some masters cannot apply their kungfu techniques in sparring or fighting — even though some of them may be formidable fighters using techniques of other martial systems.

 - Miscellaneous Techniques

 When we practice “Miscellaneous Techniques” (“san sau” in Cantonese pronunciation, also called “one-step sparring”) we perform a pre-chosen defence against a pre-chosen attack.
 When we practice “Combat Sequences” (“wooi hap tui ta”) we perform series of pre-arranged attacks and defences.
 When we practice “Combination Sets” (“tui chak”, called “two-man set” in some literature), we perform complete sets of pre-arranged attacks and defences.

 Also for our training purposes, we differentiate “Free Sparring” into the following types:

 - Unconditioned Free Sparring